madvision-inc/scribo/README.md

-Sribo.
+# sribo

 a simple macOS app to help you write more. and get distracted less.

+## what is it?

+sribo is a minimalist writing tool designed to enhance focus and productivity.

-how to use:
+## how to use

 open with Xcode. select 'Sign to run locally' in the Signing & Capabilities tab.

+## contributing

-open source proj. feel free to fork & push to make Scribo better. whether it's running local LLMs on it (something we'll add soon anyways) or just customizing it for your own use cases.
+open source proj. feel free to fork & push to make scribo better. whether it's running local LLMs on it (something we'll add soon anyways) or just customizing it for your own use cases.